andycroll/andycroll.com/_posts/2024/2024-05-27-compress-your-images-using-github-actions.md

 The best solution to make your image downloads less of a burden for your users is to resize—reducing the dimensions of the files—and serve multiple sizes using [responsive imagery](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images) with a `<picture>` element, a `srcset` attribute on an `<img>` tag, or a combination of both.

-Additionally this is only for image assets included in your application or site.
-Any user uploaded images will need resizing and compressing using an alternative technique.
+Note that this is only for image assets included in your application or site.
+Any user-uploaded images will need resizing and compressing using an alternative technique.
 I’ve had great experience with [imgproxy](https://imgproxy.net) at CoverageBook.